pnp/graph-connectors-samples/samples/nodejs-typescript-policies/README.md

 With the declarative copilot, you can build a custom version of Copilot that can be used for specific scenarios, such as for specialized knowledge, implementing specific processes, or simply to save time by reusing a set of AI prompts.
 For example, a grocery shopping Copilot declarative copilot can be used to create a grocery list based on a meal plan that you send to Copilot.

+## Quick getting started

+1. Clone the repository.
+2. npm i
+3. Run provision on Teams Toolkit
+4. Open edge at office.com/chat
+5. Select your declarative copilot
+6. Use one of the following prompts

 ## Get started with the template

 > **Prerequisites**